Two of America’s Founders:

 In the late 1780s Americans got serious about nationhood.
-Hamilton made an essential contribution: “The Federalist,” a collection of 85 essays that examined the proposed U.S. Constitution and delved into the problems of representative government.
-He supervised the project and wrote about 50 of the pieces, working with James Madison and John Jay (they were all heavily influenced by the Scottish philosopher David Hume).
-The articles were widely read at the time and are regarded today as classic.
+Hamilton contributed to creation of “The Federalist,” a collection of 85 essays examining the proposed U.S. Constitution and delving into the problems of representative government.
+He supervised the project and wrote about 50 of the pieces, working with James Madison and John Jay.
+(They were all heavily influenced by the Scottish philosopher David Hume.)
+The articles were widely read at the time and are regarded today as classic, fundamental to democracy.

-Hamilton wasn’t in love with every aspect of the new American Constitution.
-While the document was taking shape, he favored a president and Senate that would serve for life, a point of view (and/or an error of judgment) that gave fodder in later years to his critics, who suspected him of monarchist tendencies.
+As the American Constitution took shape, Hamilton favored a president and Senate that would serve for life, a point of view (and/or an error of judgment) that gave fodder in later years to his critics, who suspected him of monarchist tendencies.
 However, once the Constitution was written, he threw himself into support of ratification.
 In common with most of the founders, he had a gleaming capacity for principled compromise.
-(Another concept to give pause in 2004!)
+(Another concept to give pause in 2004.)

-He became the nation’s first treasury secretary in 1789, forming a wonderful partnership with his friend President Washington, serving as virtual prime minister, giving robust life to the executive branch, creating a budget and tax system, resurrecting America’s moribund credit, chartering a central bank, and breathing life into the abstract principles of the Constitution.
+In 1789 he became the nation’s first treasury secretary, forming a wonderful partnership with his friend President George Washington, serving as virtual prime minister.
+He gave robust life to the executive branch, creating a budget and tax system, resurrecting America’s moribund credit, chartering a central bank, and breathing life into the abstract principles of the Constitution.

-He made enemies, of course, the most prominent of whom was Thomas Jefferson, Washington’s secretary of state.
-Chernow peels back and examines the layers of their rivalry.
+He made enemies, of course, including Thomas Jefferson, Washington’s secretary of state.
+Chernow examines the layers of their rivalry.
 A core issue was their different conception of America’s future.
-Jefferson (a slave owner) idealized the “placid, unchanging rhythms of rural life,” writes Chernow, denigrating unruly cities and coarse commerce, believing that democracy would grow like a young tree if watered by farming, a strong legislature, and state’s rights, and wither if corrupted by cities, a strong executive, and subordination of the states.
+Jefferson (a slave owner) idealized the “placid, unchanging rhythms of rural life,” writes Chernow.
+He denigrated unruly cities and coarse commerce, believing that democracy would grow like a young tree if watered by farming, a strong legislature, and state’s rights, and would wither if corrupted by cities, a strong executive, and subordination of the states.
 Jefferson’s basic principle was a sweet trust in the wisdom of the common citizen.

-Jefferson won the presidency in 1800 thanks partly to Hamilton’s influence in the House of Representatives.
+In 1800, Jefferson won the presidency thanks partly to Hamilton’s influence in the House of Representatives.
 (The politics of this period are convoluted.
-Another example – Hamilton ranted in print at John Adams, his own party’s candidate.)
-The triumph of the Jeffersonians cast Hamilton into the political wilderness.
+Chernow explicates them well.)
+But despite this fact, the triumph of Jeffersonians in ’00 cast Hamilton into the political wilderness.

-Hamilton out of power is not as compelling as Hamilton seeking and exercising power, so Chernow’s book drags a bit in its later chapters, but the work reaches a stunning climax in the last 40 pages with a description of the most famous duel in American history, Hamilton vs. Vice President Aaron Burr.
+Hamilton out of power is not as compelling as Hamilton seeking and exercising power.
+Chernow’s book drags a bit in its later chapters, but reaches a stunning climax in the last 40 pages with a description of the most famous duel in American history, Hamilton vs. Vice President Aaron Burr.
 (See here for more on Burr.)
-These pages offer a terrible sense of foreboding, and fascinating insight into the social and psychological complexities of dueling.

 At 7 a.m. on July 11, 1804 – 200 years ago this summer – Alexander Hamilton, age 49, found himself standing on a patch of ground in Weehawken, New Jersey, across the Hudson River from his beloved New York City, armed with a flintlock pistol, facing Aaron Burr, 10 paces away.

 Was Hamilton’s death a disguised suicide by a depressed man?
 The great historian and depressive Henry Adams thought so.
-Ron Chernow finds a different motivation for the duel – a factor that nested alongside Hamilton’s need for honor and inability to turn the other cheek when said honor was offended.
+Ron Chernow finds a different motivation for the duel.
 Hamilton, writes the author, “never wavered in his belief that if he did not face Burr’s fire, he would lose standing in the political circles that mattered to him.”
 Hamilton’s dance with death in Weehawken was not about depression.
 It was about what is, for many people, the most sought-after nugget of human life, the sovereign commodity that trumps love and happiness.
 The duel that killed Alexander Hamilton was about the lust for power.

 A Review of “Benjamin Franklin: An American Life” by Walter Isaacson (2003)

-Walter Isaacson likely enjoyed a pleasant day earlier this summer when his buddies at Time magazine informed him they were putting Benjamin Franklin on the cover of the July 4th issue.
+Earlier this summer, Walter Isaacson likely enjoyed a pleasant day when his buddies at Time magazine informed him they were putting Benjamin Franklin on the cover of their Fourth of July issue.
 Isaacson’s book about Franklin was published the same week.
 Isaacson’s a former managing editor at Time.
-Nice synergy if you can get it.
+Nice synergy.

-Isaacson made a clean media sweep in early July, appearing with Terry Gross on NPR and Charlie Rose on PBS and getting his book on the cover of The New York Times Book Review.
+In July, Isaacson made a clean media sweep, appearing with Terry Gross on NPR and Charlie Rose on PBS and getting his book on the cover of The New York Times Book Review.
 I found myself thinking about H.W.
-Brands, at Texas A&M, who published a splendid biography of Franklin three years ago and got nothing like Isaacson’s exposure.
+Brands, who published a splendid biography of Franklin three years ago and got nothing like Isaacson’s exposure.
 The same can be said of Edmund S. Morgan, who published his fine, concise Franklin book last year.
 Well, when it comes to marketing muscle, all authors are not created equal.
-(See also Carl Van Doren’s biography.)
+(See also Carl Van Doren’s Franklin biography.)

 Happily, Isaacson’s book deserves significant attention.
 “Benjamin Franklin: An American Life” is first-rate popular biography – well-researched and accessible, a charming introduction to a compelling figure.